 Complete Ear Trainer is available on Android and iOS.
 It is free but has a one-time in-app purchase to unlock the full range of features.

-2. Perfect Ear Trainer (Android)
+2. Perfect Ear Trainer (Android and iOS)

 Perfect Ear Trainer is an easy to use ear training app that gives you a surprisingly wide range of exercises without needing to pay to unlock extra features.